tirzaelise/Afstudeerproject/PROGRESS.md

 ## Tuesday 13/06/2017

 I noticed that, since the list of synonyms is a dictionary, sometimes a key wrongly gets overwritten, such as {stir: shake}.
 It is desirable to have such a word link to its original state, such that {stir: stir}.
 I fixed this by checking if there is already an occurrence of {word: word}, before appending {synonym: word} so that it now links correctly when retrieving a key.
-I also focused a lot of my time today writing my thesis.
+I also focused a lot of my time today on writing my thesis.